 In the first year of the degree, you will have the opportunity to watch, interpret and debate a wide range of film and television, including documentary, Soviet cinema and the work of Alfred Hitchcock.
 This enables you to build up a strong foundational knowledge of, and appreciation for, how stories and images work.
 Alongside these studies, you will learn key production and post-production skills, and start to explore what it means to apply critical ideas in a practical context.

 In the second year, you will delve into work within and beyond classical and conventional narrative traditions.
 Optional modules allow you to investigate a variety of areas in detail, from genre and authorship in Hollywood and international cinema, to avant-garde, art film, political and feminist cinema.
-You will also have the opportunity to select theatre modules, such as ‘Performance and Identity’.
+You will also have the opportunity to select theatre modules, such as ‘Performance and Nation’.
 Throughout this year you will engage with group-based practical work in either film or television, work which develops your ability to creatively respond to different movements, practitioners and historical periods – allowing you to develop your own distinctive storytelling and practical skills.
 This builds towards a 6-minute film or television piece developed across the second half of the year.

 In your final year, you will deepen your knowledge and understanding of the subject through research-based modules.
 These modules are based around our academics’ current world-leading research and are all discussion-based, allowing you to rigorously engage with cutting-edge thought.
 Your practical work across the degree now culminates in either a collaborative 10-minute film or a written dissertation.